tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/2-linux-slide-rule.md

 - More control over your system

-## Windows vs. Linux
+## Linux vs. Windows: Windows

-- Windows:
+Windows:

 - Is everywhere

 - It's primarily a GUI operation

 - Expensive

 - **Hides internals**

 - **Non-case-sensitive file system**

+## Linux vs. Windows: linux

-- Linux:
+Linux:

 - Is pretty much the opposite of Windows in most respects

 - Is unparalleled for the scientist or engineers: a powerful, "programmable calculator"

 - **Is free**

-    - **Ugrades are done ONLY if you want to!**
+- **Upgrades are done ONLY if you want to!**

 Note that in Linux we say *directories*, **not** *folders*!